basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 Dynamo targets applications that require only key/value access with primary focus on high availability where updates are not rejected even in the wake of network partitions or server failures.

->This all applies to Riak KV, as well..
+>This all applies to Riak KV, as well.

 Traditional replicated relational database systems focus on the problem of guaranteeing strong consistency to replicated data.
 Although strong consistency provides the application writer a